 Established in 2017 by the top-ranked UNCSA School of Filmmaking (No. 10 in the U.S. by The Hollywood Reporter), METL is dedicated to defining and shaping the evolution of how immersive story content will be created, consumed and told.

 “As one of the few immersive labs in the country to be housed in a professional arts conservatory METL is uniquely situated to train and serve as a resource for the next generation of creative innovators,” said Ryan Schmaltz, who conceived the storytelling residency and has directed METL since its launch.
-“The residency brings together people with complimentary skill sets, gives them room to develop an idea using METL’s technology and resources, and provides guidance and mentorship by key industry experts.”
+“The residency brings together people with complementary skill sets, gives them room to develop an idea using METL’s technology and resources, and provides guidance and mentorship by key industry experts.”

 UNCSA will submit "BonsAI" to VR film festivals as well as festivals like Sundance, Tribeca and South By Southwest (SXSW) that have sections devoted to immersive media, several of which have pivoted to online or a hybrid of online and in person, potentially offering an even wider audience for the experience if selected.